Fusion (semi)rings arising from quantum groups: Free fusion semirings

-\begin{lem} Let $N\geqslant 4$ be an integer and let $\CC$ be a category of noncrossing partitions.
-Then, the map $\Phi$ is bijective if and only $\CC$ is block-stable. \end{lem}

-\begin{proof} Block stability means in particular that we can cancel all the non-through-blocks in a the decomposition of Corollary \ref{cor:generators} without changing its equivalence class.
+Let us now prove surjectivity.
+Block stability means in particular that we can cancel all the non-through-blocks in a the decomposition of Corollary \ref{cor:generators} without changing its equivalence class.
 By Corollary \ref{cor:generators}, any projective partition is therefore equivalent to an horizontal concatenation of one-block projective through-partitions.
-In other words, $\Phi$ is surjective.
-The fact that the category of partitions is block-stable when $\Phi$ is bijective will be a consequence of Theorem \ref{thm:mainresult}, see Remark \ref{rem:bijectivephi}. \end{proof}
+In other words, $\Phi$ is surjective. \end{proof}

+The last ingredient we need is some precision about the notion of \emph{trivial representation} which will be important hereafter.

+\begin{lem} Let $p$ be a projective partition such that $t(p) = 0$.
+Then, $u_{p}$ is a one-dimensional representation.
+Moreover, $u_{p}$ is equivalent to the trivial representation of $\G$ if and only if $p_{u}\in \CC$. \end{lem}